-This section discusses the traffic and transportation systems in the region and the specific project area, the potential impacts of the project on traffic, and the mitigation measures HoKua Place will employ to mitigate potential impacts.
+This section discusses the traffic and transportation systems in the region and the specific Project Area, the potential impacts of the Project on traffic, and the mitigation measures HoKua Place will employ to mitigate potential impacts.

-The proposed project is located west of Kapa'a Town and adjacent to Kapa'a Middle School, generally in the southwest quadrant of the intersection of Olohena Road and Kapa'a Bypass.
-The project is a residential subdivision with single-family and multi-family residences and neighborhood supporting retail.
-The project has two phases.
-The former Kapaa Highlands development plan is summarized as follows:
+The proposed Project is located west of Kapa'a Town and adjacent to Kapa'a Middle School, generally in the southwest quadrant of the intersection of Olohena Road and Kapa'a Bypass Road.
+The Project is a residential subdivision with single-family and multi-family residences and neighborhood supporting retail.
+The Project has two phases.
+The HoKua Place development plan is summarized as follows: